Private members' bills in the Parliament of the United Kingdom: Criticisms

-The current system of Private Members' Bills has been criticised for being easily susceptible to filibustering.
-Labour MP Kerry McCarthy has compared the system to the BBC radio game show Just a Minute but in reverse stating that the more hesitation, deviation and repetition an MP makes the more likely they are to defeat a bill.
-As Private Members' Bills are debated on Fridays attendance in debates is often poor as Members of Parliament return to their constituency.
+The current system of private members' bills has been criticised for being easily susceptible to filibustering.
+Kerry McCarthy, a Labour MP, has compared the system to the BBC radio game show Just a Minute but in reverse, stating that the more hesitation, deviation and repetition an MP makes the more likely they are to defeat a bill.
+As private members' bills are debated on Fridays, attendance in debates is often poor because many Members of Parliament will have returned to their constituencies.

 Reform proposals

-The low number of Private Members' Bill passed has resulted in calls for reform of the PMB system.
+The low number of private members' bills passed has resulted in calls for reform of the PMB system.
 The Hansard Society has produced reform proposals in a pamphlet called 'Enhancing the Role of Backbench MPs'.
-The pamphlet calls for greater resourcing of PMBs and changes to the times when Private Members' Bills are debated.
+The pamphlet calls for greater resourcing of PMBs and changes to the times when private members' bills are debated.